nebiyuelias1/turbo-rails-react-native-starter/mobileApp/README.md

-# Divoora Rider App
+# Turbo React Native App

-This is a hybrid for riders at divoora to help them book their shifts.
+This is a hybrid app built using rails turbo and react native.

 ## Prerequisites